 Adaptation Explanation Extrication: Cathy calls her oldest brother Christopher throughout the whole film, which comes across as a little strange.
 It's not explained that since the father was Christopher as well, he was called Chris while Jr. was Christopher.

 Adaptation Induced Plot Hole: The movie is set in the 1980s while the book was set in the 1950s.
 As a result Corrine going back to her rich family for money instead of finding a job herself is a little strange since there were less housewives and stay-at-home mothers in the 80s than there were in the 50s.
 Also Chris and Cathy are aged up to around fifteen and sixteen (they are fourteen and twelve respectively in the book) so one wonders why they didn't work either.
+Although it should be noted that in the book, Corrine was heavily in credit card debt, which would have been more common in the 1980s than the 1950s.

 Age Lift: Christopher is 14 in the book and Cathy twelve (though they're imprisoned for three years).
 The film ages them up to fifteen or sixteen.